-An exact definition of object storage is tricky to pinpoint because the concept has different meanings to different organizations.
-In its most basic explanation, though, it’s a system that places your stored data on a flat plane called a “storage pool.”
+An exact definition of object storage is tricky to pinpoint because the concept has different meanings within different organizations.
+In its most basic explanation, it’s a system that places your stored data on a flat plane called a “storage pool.”
 Unlike other storage systems, objects are not kept in a hierarchy and cannot be put inside one another.
+This is beneficial for a number of reasons.

 Though object storage is a relatively new idea for a lot of IT professionals, its benefits are mounting.
 Compared to traditional file systems, there are many reasons to consider an object-based system to store your data.
 Here are four of them: